BioinfoIPBLN/reanalyzerGSE/external_software/miARma-seq/README.md

 ### This is the previous README file from miARma-Seq.
-Within reanalyzerGSE, we have updated miARma to v2.0 (mainly to speed it up and boost its performance and memory management), and will be maintained it in this repo.
+Within reanalyzerGSE, we have updated miARma to v2.0 (mainly to speed it up and boost its performance and memory management), and will be maintained in this repo.
 # miARma WebPage #
 This is a new repository created in Oct 2021 to store the source code and the guides from miARma-seq.
 The guides will be available soon in the wiki.